confluentinc/workshop-tableflow-databricks/labs/LAB5_stream_processing/LAB5.md

    ![Delta table format selection](images/confluent_tableflow_format_selection.png)

-9. Click on the *Configure custom storage* button
+9. Click on the **Configure custom storage** button
-10. Select the *Store in your own bucket* option
+10. Select the **Store in your own bucket** option
 11. Select the *tableflow-databricks* provider integration from the dropdown
-12. In your command-line interface in the *terraform* directory run
+12. In your *terraform* directory shell window, run

     ```sh
-    docker-compose run --rm terraform -c "terraform output aws_s3"
+    docker-compose run --rm terraform -c "terraform output databricks_integration"
     ```

-13. Copy the value from the `bucket_name` property and paste it into the *AWS S3 Bucket name* textbox
+13. Copy the value from the `s3_bucket_name` property and paste it into the *AWS S3 Bucket name* textbox

     Your selections should look like this: